zyssai/GPIO-4-Cars/README.md

 # GPIO'4'Cars

-This project, named GPIO'4'Cars, was designed to easily connect your Odroid N2+ board, with your car :twisted:
+This project, named GPIO'4'Cars, was designed to easily connect your Odroid N2+ board, with your car.

 There is still a lot of work.